mlr-org/mlr3book/README.md

 * If you add a new figure:
   - Add it in the `bookdown/images` folder without any subdirectory.
   - Store them as `svg` file if possible, i.e. if it is a vector graphic.
+  This allows us to re-use or modify images in the future.
   - For any `svg` file you need to supply a `pdf` version with the exact same name.
   - For `png` files only one version needs to be supplied.
   - `png` files should have reasonable resolution, i.e. the width of a pixel graphic should be between `400px` and `2000px`.